DataAnalyticsinStudentHands/SyntheticDataSet/Potential Expansions/aging functions to be/README.md

-# SyntheticDataSet
+# Aging functions
-A synthetic dataset to simulate Houston
+Placeholder for functions to model the change in characteristics and migration over time.